ahmedcodein/word_guesser/README.md

 ### 2.1.
 Research and Selection Criteria

-The research phase commences with a survey on Portfolio Project 3 (PP3) works published by Code Institute(CI) students on the pear-review channel.
+The research phase commences with a survey on Portfolio Project 3 (PP3) works published by Code Institute (CI) students on the pear-review channel.
 There is a wealth of information there where the author is able to extract and learn from.
-Additionally, The author conducted further research on YouTube and relevant websites.
-The search aims to identify a project idea that meets the criteria set by the author.
+Additionally, the author conducted further research on YouTube and relevant websites.
+The search aims to identify a project idea that meets the selection criteria set by the author.

 The selection criteria for selecting the project topic are:

 1. Limited Scope
 2. A range of python concepts can be implemented
-3. Enough resources in the literature about how to program the project in python
+3. Enough resources available in the literature about how to program the project in python

-The research phases is concluded after settling on the Word Guesser game.
+The research phase is concluded after settling on the Word Guesser game.
 The game offers many advantages.
-These advantages converge with selection criteria set by the author as follows:
+These advantages converge with the aforementioned selection criteria.
+The advantages are summarized in the following two points:

 1. The literature offers a satisfactory resources about the game.
 This helps the author to collect the fundamental information needed to construct the game logic.
-2. The game is limited in its scope.
-Nevertheless, its code can cover multiple python concepts.
-Therefore, coding this game represents a low-risk sand-box to learn those concepts.
+2. The game is limited in its scope.Its code, however, can cover multiple python concepts.
+Hence, Working on developing this game offers a low-risk sand-box to learn those concepts.

 ### 2.2.
 Project Objective

 From the author perspective, the main objective of developing this game is to learn Python.
 In particular, the author's intention from the beginning is to implement the PP3 with Classes in mind as apposed to a function-based project.
 The use of classes is what distinguished an Object Oriented Programming (OOP) from other programming language that do not posses such capability.
 In PP2, the author exposed himself to the use of functions with JavaScript.
 Therefore, thinking in terms of functions is comprehended.
-For that reason, building python project with functions will not help the author much in his learning journey.Therefore, in addition to learn programming with Python, the secondary goal is to learn how to program with classes.
+For that reason, building python project with functions will not help the author much in his learning journey.Therefore, in addition to learning programming with Python, the secondary goal is to learn how to program with classes.

 Although, the project is built with classes, the other OOP key concepts were not considered, such as: